 Yes, there are a series of program requirements that are necessary to continue in the program.
-These requirements include comprehensive and candidacy exams and defense of dissertation work.
+These requirements include candidacy exams and defense of dissertation work.
 The exams include both oral and written components.
 Further details will be provided upon acceptance into the program.

 Who are the faculty members teaching in the program?